 Sounds good in theory, but still have doubts?

 Understandable.
-This is likely the first time you are going through a separation or divorce and it is understandable that an alternative to the traditional adversarial process makes you uneasy.
+This is likely the first time you are going through a separation or divorce and an alternative to the traditional adversarial process may make you uneasy.

 But consider this analogy: If you had a back problem or another physical ailment, would surgery be your first option?
 Probably not, especially if a different form of treatment is available claiming to offer all the same benefits of a full cure and recovery without any of the significant risks of surgery.
 At least, you would seek a second opinion.

-There is a way of resolving disputes, getting separated, divorced or working out a pre-nuptial agreement without risking the loss of an amicable relationship and/or the ability to have a positive co-parenting plan, not to mention losing an arm and a leg in professional fees.
+There is a way of resolving disputes, getting separated, divorced or working out a pre-nuptial agreement without risking the loss of an amicable relationship and/or the ability to have a positive co-parenting plan (not to mention losing an arm and a leg in professional fees.), not to mention losing an arm and a leg in professional fees.
 Mediation offers a better alternative of treatment.
-Considering that 98% of all divorce cases settle before going to trial and since mediation is voluntary and confidential, there is little to no risk in seeing if it will work for you.
+Considering that 98% of all divorce cases settle before going to trial and since mediation is voluntary and confidential, there is little to no risk in seeing if it may work for you.